YongxinJackGuo/Reinforcement-Learning-Locomotion/README.md

-A Reinforcement Learning Project with Application on Quadruped Locomotion using OpenAI Gym and Mujoco Simulation Toolbox
+Title: A Reinforcement Learning Project with Application on Quadruped Locomotion using OpenAI Gym and Mujoco Simulation Toolbox
 -agents: target physical model, ant-v3 in this case
 -model: value and policy network.
 Value network outputs predicted value, and policy network outputs mean and standard deviation of actions
 -core:  Trust Region Policy Optimization (TRPO) step